7 tips for running a successful strategy workshop for lawyers

 Rather than relying solely on presentations or discussions, incorporate interactive tools and activities that get your team thinking in new ways.
 These can include role-playing exercises, group brainstorming, or prioritisation activities.

-Top tip: Have a broad structure for your session to ensure you achieve your goals, but also allow space for flexible discussions so that participants have room to be inspired by the stimulus you share, and time to develop their ideas.
+Top tip: Have a broad structure for your workshop to ensure you achieve your goals, but also allow space for flexible discussions, so that participants have room to be inspired by the stimulus you share, and time to develop their ideas.

 6. Focus on opportunities and threats